 SIGNALS THROUGH THE NOISE: LATERAL MARKET REPORT

-This report takes a look back at 2025’s lateral market and a practical look at what 2026 may hold for legal professionals.
+This report looks back on 2025’s lateral market and assesses what 2026 may hold for legal professionals.

 Top Stories: Political Pressure and Structural Shifts